-(Posted 12/15/12) In response to the recent shooting tragedy in Newtown, CT, which resulted in the death of 20 children, NAPNAP has available resources for nurse practitioners and other health care providers to share with parents, teachers, students, children and teens to help cope with loss and grief.
+(Posted 7/18/14) In response to the Malaysia Airlines Flight 17 crash in Ukraine, NAPNAP has available resources for nurse practitioners and other health care providers to share with parents, teachers, students, children and teens to help cope with loss and grief.
+Several handouts are included in A Practical Guide to Child and Adolescent Mental Health Screening, Early Intervention, and Health Promotion, 2nd Edition.
 A few of the many handouts that are available:

 Autism Spectrum Disorders Knowledge Path